ulthiel/Champ/Readme.md

 2*k1_1 - k1_2
 ],
 Data := Associative Array with index universe Set of subsets of Polynomial ring of rank 2 over Rational Field>
+//The entry BlGen gives the CM hyperplanes.
-//The most important entry is Data.
-This is an associative array indexed by a set of equations in GGOR
+//The entry Data is an associative array indexed by (subsets of) the CM hyperplanes and giving
-//parameters.
+//information about the representation theory on the (intersection of) the hyperplanes.
-> Keys(gord`Data);
+> Keys(rec`Data);
 {
 {
 k1_2